HOME ABOUT US PROGRAMME THE DONKEY GALLERY LOCAL RAILWAYS LINKS

 Photo by Tim Edmonds

-1300 at Bedlow (Gordon Rippington)
+1300 at Bledlow (Gordon Rippington)

-1300 at Bedlow, April 1998
+1300 at Bledlow, April 1998

 The only tender engine to have operated on the line in preservation is Lancashire & Yorkshire Railway 0-6-0 No. 1300 which visited in 1998 and is seen approaching Bedlow.